 NT Tuesday: Worship in Spirit and Truth

-Note, firstly, that the Father seeks worshippers.
+For the last couple weeks, we have been looking at the New Testament principle of worship.
+Our thesis, if you will, has been as follows: The Father seeks worshippers.
 As disciples of Jesus Christ, worship is a necessity – both corporately and individually.
 The Father desires it!
-Think of that, the Father desires it.
 But as any Master desiring something, it is to be on His terms.
 This by default means that it is not on our terms.
-(That seems like a basic truth, but alas, it is woefully ignored.
-More on that later.)

-Jump to the next post in this series.
+Jump back to the first post in the Worship in Spirit and Truth series.

 Photo credit: Chris Buggins, used with permission.